Hair Loss – Diagnosis, Symptoms, and Treatment

 What Causes Hair Loss?

-Pattern hair loss (androgenetic alopecia) is caused by genetic factors and elevated levels of DHT in scalp tissue.
-It is not only passed on by the mother as many people claim – in fact, genes from both parents are important for the development this condition.
+Androgenetic alopecia is caused by a combination of genetic factors and elevated levels of Dihydrotestosterone (DHT) in scalp tissue.
+It is not only passed on by the mother as many people claim – in fact, genes from both parents are important for the development of this condition.

-Testosterone is converted into DHT by the enzyme 5-alpha reductase.
-This enzyme in located in high quantities in scalp tissue and the prostate.
+Male and female pattern hair loss begins when testosterone is converted into DHT by the enzyme 5-alpha reductase.
+This enzyme is located in high quantities in scalp tissue and the prostate.
 In the scalp, DHT acts on hair follicles causing them to undergo a process called miniaturization.
-This means that the hair follicles shrink because they spend less time in the growth phase – eventually dying off.
+This means that the hair follicles shrink because they spend less time in the growth phase – eventually dying off completely.

 How Common is Hair Loss?